Boston Blackie's Rendezvous

 Boston Blackie's Rendezvous is a 1945 American crime film directed by Arthur Dreifuss.
 The working title of this film was Surprise in the Night.

 Plot

-Boston Blackie's life gets complicated when maniac murderer James Cook (Steve Cochran) goes on a killing spree, while pretending to be Boston Blackie.
-To further complicate matters, the murderer kidnaps Sally Brown (Nina Foch) to keep Boston Blackie at bay.
+Boston Blackie's life gets complicated when maniac murderer James Cook goes on a killing spree, while pretending to be Boston Blackie.
+To further complicate matters, the murderer kidnaps Sally Brown to keep Boston Blackie at bay.